guardian/inspector-lambda/README.md

 ## Deployment

-### Local development and deployment to Deploy Tools

-To deploy a new release of Inspector Lambda, you may first want to update the version value in **version.sbt**, then make sure you have **deployTools** credentials and run
+To deploy a new release of Inspector Lambda:

+1. Update the version value in **version.sbt** as well as in the cloudformation file

+2. Make sure you have **deployTools** and **Root** credentials.

 ```
 ./jar-upload-to-s3.sh
 ```

-### Team release

-The lambda is pushed to other AWS accounts using StackSets (see security team for details).
+3. Apply the cloud-formation change from the Root account (StackSets deployment to other AWS accounts).